 If you must have the credit card, make sure to pay off the balance in full each and every month.
 Otherwise, the savings you rack up through your RedCard benefits will be completely wiped out.

-There is no guarantee you’ll be accepted for a Target REDcard credit card just because you apply.
-While the store does set its minimum required credit score quite low, you will also need income and a decent debt-to-income ratio to get approved.
-If you apply and are not approved, you’ll end up with that ding on your credit report with none of the positives.
+There’s no guarantee you’ll be accepted for a Target Redcard credit card just because you apply.
+While the store does set its minimum required credit score quite low, you’ll also need income and a decent debt-to-income ratio to get approved.
+If you apply and aren’t approved, you’ll end up with that ding on your credit report with none of the positives.

 RedCard Perks & Benefits

-All of these in-store RedCard benefits apply regardless of whether you have a debit card or credit card.
+All of these in-store RedCard benefits apply regardless of whether you have a debit card, credit card, or reloadable account.

 Get 5% off most Target purchases.

 This is the big one!
-When you use your REDCard, you’ll get 5% off your Target and Target.com purchases.
-Whether you’re purchasing household staples or splurging on Starbucks, this savings can really add up over time.
+When you use your RedCard, you’ll get 5% off your Target and Target.com purchases.
+Whether you’re purchasing household staples or splurging on Starbucks, these savings can really add up over time.

 There are some exceptions you should be aware of, though.
 The 5% off doesn’t apply to: